nelsonjchen/op-replay-clipper/README.md

 * Reliable OpenGL rendering is not always available.
 Software OpenGL rendering is used instead to guarantee compatibility.
 * Capturing the UI can be quite intensive due to all the software and non-hardware-accelerated rendering and decoding.
 * Capturing the UI must be done with everything not mismatching by speed.
 Otherwise, you get weird rendering issues like the planner's line lagging and not matching the forward video such as in the case of the forward video not decoding fast enough.
 A generous margin is used to ensure that the UI is captured at the same speed as the forward video.
-* This tool was originally targeting a web service usecase.
-It may still.
-CPUs are plentiful, unrestricted, and cheap.

 Even with the higher CPU requirements, it is not enough to run the tooling at full speed on the CPU.
 Some measures have been done to make clip recording possible.